Great Lakes Arena Football

-The Great Lakes Arena Football (GLAF) was a professional American indoor football minor league based in the Great Lakes region in the United States whose operations are currently dormant.
+The Great Lakes Arena Football (GLAF) is a professional American indoor football minor league based in the Great Lakes region in the United States whose operations are currently dormant.

 The GLAF was designed to be a regional "bus league" with minimal travel, while league member West Michigan Ironmen have direct control over league operations and membership.
 The Ironmen joined American Indoor Football on December 25, 2024.

-Although the GLAF website is still online, it hasn't been updated since 2024.
+In June 2026, GLAF merged with American Indoor Football.

 History

 After the 2021 American Arena League season concluded, Charlotte Thunder, West Michigan Ironmen and Pennsylvania Union left to form their own league (Arena Professional Football League), with the intent to run a five-team eight-week APFL schedule will run from April 16 through June 4, 2022.
 But by the time the season started only two Charlotte and Michigan were operating, and the Ironmen ended up playing an independent schedule.
 That experience, in addition to traveling costs, led them to form a league of their own called "Great Lakes Arena Alliance".